MartinSnyder/http4s-chatserver/README.md

 # http4s-chatserver
-Example chat server implemented using WebSockets on http4s 0.20
+A chat server implemented using WebSockets and Scala/http4s.
+Note that the versioning of this project mimics http4s itself, so the tags on the project indicate what versions this example has been built against.
+It was initially developed against 0.20.0-M6.

+A working demo of this project is available here: [https://martinsnyder.net/chat](https://martinsnyder.net/chat).

-This project is intended to be a practical example of how to work with WebSockets in http4s.
+This project is a practical example of:
-Specifically, it implements a stateful server that all WebSocket clients interact with.
+* How to work with WebSockets in http4s
+* Implementing application state using fs2 streams
+* The publish/subscribe pattern

 ## Messages are processed as follows:
 ### In ChatRoutes (processInput)